-The audited financial statements of the County for the year ended December 31, 2017 and 2016 are included in Appendix B to this Official Statement.
+The audited financial statements of the County for the year ended December 31, 2017 and 2016 and unaudited financial statements of the County for the year ended December 31, 2018 are included in Appendix B to this Official Statement.
 The financial statements for the year ended December 31, 2017 and 2016 have been audited by Suplee, Clooney & Company, the County's Independent Auditor, as stated in its report appearing in Appendix B hereto.